zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 On localhost, you can override the default configuration in [config/local/gateway-service.yml](https://github.com/zowe/api-layer/blob/master/config/local/gateway-service.yml) (including other YAML files for development purposes).

-The following list shows default ciphers.
-The API ML services use the following cipher order:
+The following list shows the default ciphers.
+API ML services use the following cipher order:

 **Note:** Ensure that the version of Java you use is compatible with the default cipherset.